 The importance of the underwater dolphin kick has never been so prevalent in the sport, particularly for you short course yards swimmers, with races that can be done up to 60% under the water.

 This set, while short and sweet, will help add some turbo-boost to your underwater fly kick.

 After you have gotten your legs loose and warm:

 - FAST underwater dolphin kick to 15m (12.5m okay for when not wearing fins)

 - Alternate on front and on back by 25.

 What “essential” swim sets would you like to see added to this list?
 What swim sets have you done in the past that were either epic or insanely effective at helping you become a better swimmer?

 Ready to Take Your Swimming to the Next Level?

-It includes a ten month log book, comprehensive goal setting section, monthly evaluations to be filled out with your coach, and a bonus 76-page mental training skills guide.
+It includes a ten-month log book, a comprehensive goal setting section, monthly evaluations to be filled out with your coach, and a bonus 76-page mental training skills guide.

 Join the YourSwimBook weekly newsletter group and get motivational tips and more straight to your inbox.
 Sign up for free here.